 As in previous years, we are giving our “Approved Business Product” award to qualifying products.
 As we are conducting two tests for business products per year, separate awards will be given to qualifying products in July (for March-June tests), and December (for August-November tests).

-To be certified in December 2020 as an “Approved Business Product” by AV-Comparatives, the tested products must score at least 90% in the Malware Protection Test with zero false alarms on common business software, and at least 90% in the overall Real-World Protection Test (i.e. over the course of four months), with less than one hundred false alarms on any clean software/websites (and with zero false alarms on common business software).
+To be certified in December 2021 as an “Approved Business Product” by AV-Comparatives, the tested products must score at least 90% in the Malware Protection Test with zero false alarms on common business software, and at least 90% in the overall Real-World Protection Test (i.e. over the course of four months), with less than one hundred false alarms on any clean software/websites (and with zero false alarms on common business software).
 Tested products must also avoid major performance issues (impact score must be below 40) and have fixed all reported bugs in order to gain certification.
+Starting from 2022, products will be required to have an FP rate on non-business files below the Remarkably High threshold in the Malware Protection Test.